joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 ---

-# Team(s)
+# Team (II)

 ## Bootstrapping

 - Platform teams vs Product teams
-- How platform teams operate?
 - What are our reasons to create a new team?
+- Team hierarchy: Cluster/Sub group/Team
 - How can we define team boundaries to maximise its autonomy?
-- Team hierarchy: Cluster/Sub group/Team

 ---